wp-plugins/add-to-any/README.txt

 = Where are the options? =

-In your Admin panel, go to `Settings` > `Share/Save Buttons`.
+In your Admin panel, go to `Settings` > `AddToAny`.
 Among other options, you can choose which button, individual icons and advanced sharing buttons (Facebook Like Button and Twitter Tweet Button) to display, and where and how to display them.

 = Why isn't the drop-down menu appearing? =